olinkirkland/olinkirkland-old/index.md

 ### Game Development

-I've always had a passion for playing and designing games and that drove me early on to pursue programming as a hobby.
+I've always had a passion for designing games and storytelling, which drove me to pursue programming an early age.
 Game Jams are always a big draw for me and I'm eager to get busy on whatever my latest personal project is.

 ### Interactive Work